nidhisht/BotFrameworkV4Samples/README.md

 # Chatbot Architecture
 <img width="500" alt="Common Bot Architecture" src="https://user-images.githubusercontent.com/42999787/72779441-f6d64600-3c41-11ea-9075-e13c24e9fc84.png">

 This chatbot is designed as cloud native application.
-Chatbot components are deployed on Azure PaaS.
+All the components are deployed on Azure PaaS.
 Microsoft cognitive services are used for giving intelligence to the chatbot.

 # Bot Flow